UI design books you should read in 2023

 By Alan Cooper, Robert Reimann, David Cronin, Christopher Noessel

 About Face was one of the books that was instrumental in bringing interaction design into the everyday language of product design and development.
 It’s a comprehensive guide on interface design and interactions on both web and mobile devices.
 The book’s main focus is on creating well-behaved products that are a delight to use, and it covers project process, goal-directed design, persona development and interface element best practices.
-I’d recommend reading the first third of the book and then using the rest of it as a resource when needed, as it does go into a lot of detail.
+Since the book goes into a lot of detail, I’d recommend reading the first part to get a solid foundation in UI design, then using the rest of it as a go-to resource as needed.

 By Steve Krug